taransm/taransm/README.md

 Passionate about building impactful solutions
 ---------------------------------------------

-I'm an engineer, developer and designer with a wide variety of interests ranging from software development to Artificial Intelligence, Machine Learning, Data Analysis, Internet of Things, and Blockchain Technology.
+I'm an engineer, developer and designer with a wide variety of interests ranging from software engineering to Artificial Intelligence, Machine Learning, Data Analysis, Internet of Things, and Blockchain Technology.

 * 🌍  I'm based in Toronto
 * 🖥️  See my portfolio at [MyLinkedIn](http://www.linkedin.com/in/tarandeep-mandhiratta/)